-In order for your BYOD computer to be deemed as compliant, it must meet all of these requirements:
+For your computer running Windows OS to be deemed as compliant, it must meet all these requirements:

-- Windows 10 version must be 21H1 and 11 version must be 21H2 with latest security patches installed (more details).
+- Windows 10 must be at version 22H2 with latest security patches installed (more details).

 - Windows Security real-time protection must be enabled (more details).